timothyhull/breadpool-self-eval/docs/index.md

         === "My Areas for Growth :material-cursor-default-click:"

-            - At this stage of my development, I have very limited experience in the role.
+            - At this stage of my development, I have very limited experience in CHNSO and HNSO roles.
-                - Even though I have access to a high volume of roller derby games, HNSO roles are often assigned to officials with vastly more experience than me.
+                - Even though I have access to a high volume of roller derby games, CHNSO and HNSO roles are often assigned to officials with vastly more experience than me.
-                - I intend to seek opportunities to serve in CHNSO/HNSO roles outside of my home league and at tournaments that specifically seek officials who want to develop experience in new roles, including RollerCon.
+                - I intend to seek opportunities to serve in the CHNSO and HNSO roles outside of my home league and at tournaments that specifically seek officials who want to develop experience in new roles, including RollerCon.
             - Although I've worked with the WFTDA and JRDA IGRF and stats book forms regularly, I do not have experience with the game sanctioning or stats book submission processes.

     ??? stopwatch "JT-Specific :material-cursor-default-click:"